SwiftGGTeam/the-swift-programming-language-in-chinese/Sources/TSPL/TSPL.docc/ReferenceManual/Attributes.md

   this approach reduces the need for generic overloads that handle different numbers of arguments.

-If a result builder implements all three of the block-building methods listed above, availability determines which method gets used.
+A result builder can implement all three of the block-building methods listed above --- in that case, availability determines which method is used.
-If the availability of the enclosing declaration is the same as the availability of `buildPartialBlock(first:)` and `buildPartialBlock(accumulated:next:)`, the build-partial-block methods are used.
+If the enclosing declaration is available before the build-partial-block methods, the `buildBlock(_:)` method is used.
-If the enclosing declaration is also available in older versions of the library, the build-partial-block methods are used.
+Otherwise, the build-partial-block methods are used.
-Otherwise, `buildBlock(_:)` is used.

 The additional result-building methods are as follows: